urbanonymous/api_demo_v3/README.md

 ## TODO

-- Account balances updated by websocket
+- Account balances updated using websocket
-- Orders status updated by websocket
+- Orders status updated using websocket

+## Improvements

+- Add OCO, Iceberg, Invisible and other order types
+- Allow configuration from the web

+## Notes related to Binance API

+- Some ENUM fields are not populated/documented
+- The testnet fails sometimes due to "-1007 timeouts" and 502 Bad Gateway, this seems to be due to the testnet resets every month.
+And this error appears during the deployment.

 ## Requirements